thenickdude/blackbox/README.md

 [SD Association's special formatting tool]: https://www.sdcard.org/downloads/formatter_4/

 ### OpenLog configuration
+This section applies only if you are using the OpenLog or OpenLog Lite original firmware on the OpenLog.
+If you flashed it with the special OpenLog Blackbox firmware, you don't need to configure it further.

 Power up the OpenLog with a microSD card inside, wait 10 seconds or so, then power it down and plug the microSD card into your computer.
 You should find a "CONFIG.TXT" file on the card.
 Edit it in a text editor to set the first number (baud) to 115200.
 Set esc# to 0, mode to 0, and echo to 0.
 Save the file and put the card back into your OpenLog, it